Aimee Mann: 1980s: 'Til Tuesday

-1990–1999: Solo beginnings, Whatever and I'm with Stupid
+1990–1995: Solo beginnings, Whatever and I'm with Stupid

-Mann developed her first solo albums with the producer Jon Brion, who had been a member of the 'Til Tuesday touring band.
-Mann found working with Brion exciting, and said that her songwriting improved with him.
+Mann recorded her first solo albums with the producer Jon Brion, who had been a member of the 'Til Tuesday touring band.
+Mann found working with Brion exciting and felt her songwriting improved with him.
 Together, they developed a sound that the Stereogum writer Doug Bleggi called "LA alternative".
 Mann's debut solo album, Whatever, was released in 1993 on the independent label Imago.
+It earned positive reviews but did not meet sales expectations.
 In 1994, Mann moved to Los Angeles.
 She also toured as part of the British band Squeeze, playing her own songs and songs by Squeeze.

 After Mann finished her second album, I'm with Stupid, Imago encountered financial problems and delayed its release.
 Imago eventually sold it to Geffen, which signed Mann in 1994 and released I'm with Stupid in 1995.
-According to Pitchfork, Mann's first two solo albums showed that she was "a witty, self-possessed songwriter", but they did not meet commercial expectations, with sales "in the low six figures".
-Mann began to be seen as "an 80s pop casualty" who was approaching "has-been status".
-Dick Wingate, the executive who signed 'Til Tuesday to Epic, described Mann as "the model of an artist who has been chewed up and spit out by the music business", and whose disappointment and bad luck had made her distrustful of record labels.
+According to Pitchfork, while Mann's solo albums demonstrated she was "a witty, self-possessed songwriter", she was still failing to meet commercial expectations, with sales in the low six figures.
+Mann began to be seen as a relic of the 1980s.
+Dick Wingate, the executive who signed 'Til Tuesday to Epic, described her as "the model of an artist who has been chewed up and spit out by the music business", whose disappointment and bad luck had made her distrustful of record labels.